mlswg/mls-architecture/draft-ietf-mls-architecture.md

 and a public signature key.
 Ownership of a client by a user is determined by the fact that the user has knowledge of the associated secret values.
-When a client is part of a Group, it is called a Member and its signature key pair uniquely identifies it to other clients or members in the Group.
+When a client is part of a Group, it is called a Member.
 In some messaging systems, clients belonging to the same user must all share the same signature key pair, but MLS does not assume this.

-Users will often use multiple clients, potentially one or more per device (phones, web clients or other devices...), and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.
+Users will often use multiple devices, e.g., a phone as well as a laptop.
+Different devices may be represented as different clients, with independent cryptographic state, or they may share cryptographic state, relying on some application-provided mechanism to sync across devices.

 The formal definition of a Group in MLS is the set of clients that have knowledge of the shared group secret established in the group key